 The National Building Museum is a favorite local spot on cold winter days and steamy August ones.
 A favorite among the younger set, the Building Zon is a building and discovery space where children age two to six can don a hard hat, grab a hammer, and work on an architectural creation of their own.

-Older children with an interest in architecture and design will enjoy the two permanent exhibits: Cityscapes Revealed, which focuses on urban American architecture from the 19th century to the mid 20th century; and Washington: Symbol and City, which looks at DC’s ongoing identity struggle between serving as the seat of government and as a national symbol.
+Older children with an interest in architecture and design will enjoy the two permanent exhibits.
+Cityscapes Revealed focuses on urban American architecture from the 19th century to the mid 20th century.
+And Washington: Symbol and City looks at DC’s ongoing identity struggle between serving as the seat of government and as a national symbol.
 In addition, the museum has several non-permanent exhibits and a different large-scale installation every summer.